Instructional Skills Workshop Online (ISW-O)

 - apply appropriate strategies for sharing and receiving feedback with peer facilitators.

 What to expect

 This small enrolment workshop occurs entirely online in OWL over a six-week period.
 Past participants report spending an average of 9 hours a week on workshop related activities.
 Participants will experience the role of both online instructor and online learner, and can expect to interact with and learn from other participants.
 Although some instruction and resources may be provided on how to use basic OWL tools, the ISW-O focuses on best teaching practices for eLearning rather than the technicalities of course development in OWL.

 Participants design and teach an online “mini-lesson” in OWL and receive verbal, written, and video feedback from their facilitator and peers.
 The activities are intended to provide an authentic environment where instructors can learn, experiment, and practice skills related to facilitating online learning.

-We welcome a range of participants into the ISW-O, including instructors, instructional designers, librarians, and PhD students with teaching appointments.
+We welcome a range of participants into the ISW-O who have current Western University Credentials, including instructors, instructional designers, librarians, and PhD students with teaching appointments.

-- Search for and select the program from the calendar.
-Details and a description will appear (including the amount for the deposit).
+- Search for and select the event you wish to register in.
+Details and a description of the program will appear.
+Select the Register for this Event button.

 Prerequisites / Recommended Preparation